Techtonica/curriculum/project-management/intro-to-agile.md

 _insert picture_

-_Ask the students if the reckognise any of the methods or tools._
+_Do you recognize any of the methods or tools?_

 Each agile methods has a slightly different approach for implementing the core values from the Agile Manifesto, just as many computer languages manifest the core features of object-oriented programming in different ways.